Frequently Asked Questions about Montana Science Assessment Summative Test

-The Montana OPI has a comprehensive document outlining tools, supports, and accommodations offered for Smarter Balanced and Montana Science Assessment online assessments: Montana Usability, Accessibility, and Accommodations Guidelines.
-This document is located in the Accessibility and Accommodations resources section on the Montana portal.
+The Montana OPI has a comprehensive document outlining tools, supports, and accommodations offered for Montana Science Assessment online assessments: MSA Usability, Accessibility, and Accommodations Guidelines.
+This document is located in the About the Assessment section on the Montana portal.

 How long will the Montana Science assessments take?

 The Montana Science Assessment is untimed.
 The recommended testing time is at least 90 minutes plus an additional 10 minutes for reading the directions to the students.
 The recommended testing time is an estimate of how much time students will need to complete the Montana Science Assessment.
 Students should be given additional time if it is needed.
 Ninety minutes is the minimum time that must be provided to students unless all students in a testing room have finished early.

 What is the pause rule for the Montana Science Summative Test?

 There will be a 20-minute pause rule set for the Montana Science Assessment.
 If a student pauses the test for more than 20 minutes, they will not be able to return to the questions that they previously answered.
 If a student pauses on a page that contains multiple questions, they will be able to return to the same page and respond to the remaining questions even after the 20-minute pause.